pluma/fynx/README.md

+**NOTE:** This package is no longer being maintained.
+If you are interested in taking over as maintainer or are interested in the npm package name, get in touch by creating an issue.
+If you are looking for a React state managament library try [Redux](http://redux.js.org) or [MobX](https://mobx.js.org) (or simply using [React state](https://reactjs.org/docs/state-and-lifecycle.html)).

 ![Fynx](https://foss-haas.github.io/fynx/fynx.png)

 **Fynx** (formerly known as Flox) is an architecture library for [React](http://facebook.github.io/react) loosely based on the [Flux architecture](http://facebook.github.io/flux) and inspired by [Reflux](https://www.npmjs.com/package/reflux) and [Fluxxor](http://fluxxor.com).
 If React solves the V of your MVC application, Fynx provides the tools for the M and C.